marekweb/oak-php/README.md

 *Oak* is an *unframework* in PHP.
 It's aimed at small, lightweight, do-it-yourself apps, completely avoiding the heavy weight of bloated frameworks.
 It builds up from the strengths of php, instead of over-engineering and using automagical smoke and mirrors.

-What it does:
+What it implements:
-	- Implenents simple path routing.
+ - Path routing.
-	-
-	- Standardized class autoloading, for an organized library
+ - Standardized class autoloading.

 Principles:
  - Ultra-explicit configuration, no magic.
  - Ultra-thin layer over plain php, no wizardry.
  - Ultra-loose coupling, no convoluted architecture.

 Organization